 Carl E. Gakstatter Jr., 89, of Altoona, FL passed away November 1, 2019.
 He was born September 16, 1930 in Gibraltar, MI to Carl and Helen Shaw Gakstatter.
 He was a veteran of the United States Marine Corps, serving in the Korean War and a member of the “Chosin Few”.
 He owned and operated the Crossroads Inn in Bay City, MI for 20+ years before retiring to Florida in 1998 and settled in Altoona in 2015.
 Carl found his peace restoring boats and boating as well as riding his bicycle.

-To send flowers in memory of Carl E. Gakstatter Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Carl E. Gakstatter Jr., please visit our Heartfelt Sympathies Store.

 Carl Gakstatter was an amazing husband, father, grandfather, brother and friend.
 He was a proud, humble and generous man.
 His Christian faith touched many lives including his children.
 To them he set the example of hard work, determination, and integrity.
 He had a loveable and amazing humor.
 Carl was brilliant, extremely intelligent, and a true gentleman.
 He will be deeply missed by many.
 He had a great love of his family and truly enjoyed every moment he ever spent with them.